avalon60/OraTAPI/README.md

 ### PI (Personal Information) Columns & Logging
 If you wish to avoid logging PI data, you can leverage the pi_columns.csv file to achieve this.
-This is only pertinent, if you are working with the `llogger` based templates (or similar).
+This is only pertinent, if you are working with the `logger` or `llogger` based templates (or similar).

 The file contains the following columns: